syncfusion-content/maui-docs/MAUI/LinearGauge/animation.md

 ## Pointer animation

-The animation behavior is common for all the three pointers in Linear Gauge - shape, content and bar pointer.
+The animation behavior is common for all the three pointers in Linear Gauge - shape, content, and bar pointer.

-All the above three pointers have the below properties for animation.
+All the above three pointers have the following properties for the animation:

 *  [`EnableAnimation`]() - Enable or disable the animation for pointer.
 The default value is `false`.
 *  [`AnimationDuration`]() - Sets the animation duration.
 The default value is 1000.
 *  [`AnimationEasing`]() - Sets the animation type.

-The [`AnimationEasing`]() supports the below animations.
+The [`AnimationEasing`]() supports the following animations.
 The default animation type is `Easing.Linear`.

 * `Linear`